 Bake the crab legs for fifteen minutes this way.
-If the legs are frozen, then you’ll need to bake them for about ten minutes longer.
+If the legs are frozen, you’ll need to bake them for about ten minutes longer.

 When the time has passed, you’ll be able to remove the baking dish from the oven and serve the legs.
 They should be very warm and will taste delicious.

-If you’re having a party, then you might want to keep them warm for longer periods of time.
+If you’re having a party, you might want to keep them warm for longer periods of time.
 In this instance, it’d be practical to use a food warmer that can keep warm dishes warm.

 It doesn’t cost a lot of money, and it’ll be useful for more than just crab legs.
 You can buy a food warmer online or from a major department store.

 Otherwise, you can always reheat them to enjoy later.
 You can boil them, bake them, steam them, or microwave them to get the job done.